sachinsenal0x64/hifi-tui/README.md

 - Feel free to send PR's regarding spelling mistakes, incorrect grammar etc.

-- All of your commits should go to the dev branch.
+- All of your commits should go to the dev or misc branch.
 Please don't push to the main branch.

 <br>